 A few final tips for Policy Management deployment

 Finally, there are a number of tips that I’d like to offer to help make your transition to the new Policy Management solution and its deployment as smooth and efficient as possible:

 - Firstly, make sure you are promoting the benefits so everybody is on board with the new Policy Management solution and understand why it is being introduced into the organisation (bear in mind the Sandhill quote about “productive dialogue”).

 - Secondly, develop a scheduling and rollout strategy so that employees are comfortable with the new tool.
 Clarity is the key – each stakeholder needs to understand how the implementation affects them.

 - Next, place all the deployment & rollout tasks on a timeline and ensure that everyone is on board with this schedule.

 - Finally, it’s important that employees are asked for and can provide feedback.
 Showing employees that their opinion counts will most likely result in beneficial suggestions, which in turn lead to a more positive onboarding process.

-Join me again next week for the final entry in this serie.
+Join me again soon for the final entry in this series.
 I’ll I will be looking at ease of ongoing development, so you can configure, maintain and expand your use of the Policy Management solution without continuous vendor assistance.